Myanmar Air Force: Modernisation Programme (1990–present)

 In 2001, the Myanmar Air Force bought 12 MiG-29 fighter aircraft (10 MiG-29Bs and two MiG-29UB two seats trainers) from Belarus.
 This was followed by an additional order of 20 MiG-29 (10 MiG-29B, 6 MiG-29SE and 4 MiG-29UB) as part of a $570 million defence package in December 2009.
 10 MiG-29B were upgraded to SM (mod) standard in 2017.
 The air force also ordered 10 Mil Mi-35 gunship helicopters as part of a $71 million defence package signed in December 2009.

 Despite these modernisation measures, the capability of the Myanmar Air Force remained questionable, due to its absence during the Battle of Border Post 9631 with Thailand and the rescue missions related to Cyclone Nargis in May 2008.

 A contract had been signed in December 2015 with Pakistan for the purchase of JF-17 Thunder multirole fighter, which was jointly developed by Chengdu Aircraft Industry Group and Pakistan Aeronautical Complex, to Myanmar Air Force.
 However, in March 2018 it was reported that the deal for the purchase of JF-17 Thunder has been suspended by Pakistan.
 However, four JF-17 Block-IIs were seen at Air Force Day celebrated in December 2018.
 Under a bilateral contract, the MAF ordered six Su-30SM fighters from Russia in 2018.
+Six HAL HJT-16 Kiran trainers were delivered as a gift from ex-Indian Airforce stocks partly to counter Chinese clout and partly as reciprocity for co-operation from the Tatmadaw in Indian Operation against Naga insurgents.

 Since the military coup in February 2021, Myanmar Air Force aircraft have been used in airstrikes on villages, killing noncombatant civilians including elders, humanitarian workers and children while forcing thousands of others to flee their homes.

-Commanders in Chief and Chiefs of Air Staff since 1948

-Commander-in-Chief and Chief of Air Staff of Myanmar Air Force in chronological order: